Ianodad/News_Highlight/README.md

     - Bootstrap 4

 ## Support and contact details
-Contact me on developer.Ianodad@gmail.com for any comments, reviews or advice.
+Contact me on developer Ianodad@gmail.com for any comments, reviews or advice.

 ### License
 Copyright (c) **Ian Odhiambo**